alastairwyse/ApplicationMetrics/README.md

 1. Provide interfaces which can be injected into client classes, and provide simple methods for logging metrics from these classes.
 2. To ensure that details of how the metrics are stored and displayed is hidden behind the interfaces
-3. To provide a simple mechanism of viewing metrics through the Windows Performance Monitor (i.e. simpler than that provided by the .NET PerformanceCounter and CounterCreationData classes)
+3. To provide a simple mechanism of viewing metrics through the Windows Performance Monitor (i.e. simpler than that provided by the .NET PerformanceCounter and CounterCreationData classes)\*.
-4. To provide additional implementation of metric loggers and viewers for files, console, and relational databases, plus base classes to allow consumers to easily provide their own implementations of metric loggers and viewers.
+4. To provide additional implementation of metric loggers and viewers for files, console, and relational databases, plus base classes to allow consumers to easily provide their own implementations of metric loggers and viewers†.

+\* Note that the PerformanceCounterMetricLogger class which was used to view metrics through the Windows Performance Monitor, has been moved to a separate project since this project was migrated to .NET Standard.
+† Note that the [MicrosoftAccessMetricLogger](https://github.com/alastairwyse/ApplicationMetrics/blob/1.5.0.0/ApplicationMetrics/MicrosoftAccessMetricLogger.cs) and [MicrosoftAccessMetricLoggerImplementation](https://github.com/alastairwyse/ApplicationMetrics/blob/1.5.0.0/ApplicationMetrics/MicrosoftAccessMetricLoggerImplementation.cs) classes which served as an example of a metric logger which wrote to a relational database has been deprecated at of version 2.0.0.

 #### Getting Started